pivotal-sadubois/newsletter/catalog/docs/deploy_local.md

-# Deploy on the local Laptop/Workstation
+# Newsletter Application - Local deployment

-## Deploy the Database Backend guestbook-user-db
+## Deploy the Database Backend newsletter-db
-The Guestbook User Service (guestbook-user-svc) requires a persistent database backend.
-The guestbook-user-svc and the guestbook-user-db belong together but are deployed different depending on the envronment.
+The Guestbook User Service (newsletter-subscription) requires a persistent database backend.
+The subscription-subscription and the subscription-db belong together but are deployed different depending on the envronment.

 ### Prerequisites
 In order to further develop this application the following tools needs to be setup: